sburgess287/spaceViewProject/README.md

 https://sburgess287.github.io/spaceViewProject/

 ### Motivation
-There are really amazing documents available on the NASA website.
-I hope to make searches for space artifacts more accessible to users of all ages.
-I want to inspire wonder for the universe by showing these incredible images on any size device.
+I want to inspire wonder for the universe by making the amazing artifacts available from the NASA website more easily accessible, starting with Planets, Stars, and Nebulae.

 ### Technology
 - HTML